grafana/k6/release notes/upcoming.md

 ### CLI: Option to whitelist what tags should be added to metric samples (#525)

-Adds a CLI option `--system-tags "url,method,status"` to specify a whitelist of which system tags will be included in the metrics output.
-Some collectors could require that certain tags be included.
+Adds a CLI option `--system-tags "url,method,status"` to specify a whitelist of system tags that will be included in the metrics output.

 The following tags can be specified: